scobru/shogun-core/wiki/web3.md

-# Ethereum Plugin for Shogun SDK
+# Web3 Plugin for Shogun SDK

 ## Overview

-The Ethereum plugin for Shogun SDK provides authentication via MetaMask and other Ethereum wallets.
+The Web3 plugin for Shogun SDK provides authentication via MetaMask and other Ethereum wallets.
 It enables signature-based authentication, transaction signing, and direct integration with ethers.js v6.

 ## Architecture

-The Ethereum implementation consists of these key components:
+The Web3 implementation consists of these key components:

 - **Web3Connector**: Core implementation that can be used independently
 - **Web3ConnectorPlugin**: Integration wrapper for the Shogun Core plugin system
-- **Types**: TypeScript definitions for Ethereum-specific interfaces
+- **Types**: TypeScript definitions for Web3-specific interfaces

 ### File Structure

 ```
-shogun-core/src/plugins/ethereum/
+shogun-core/src/plugins/web3/
 ├── index.ts               - Exports all plugin components
 ├── web3ConnectorPlugin.ts - Plugin registration and lifecycle
 ├── web3Connector.ts       - Core Web3 functionality implementation